unioan/Instagram/README.md

 # Instagram clone

-The purpose of this document is to represent the capabilities of the app.
+The purpose of this document is to present the capabilities of the app.

 ## Architecture
 The project was designed using MVVM architecture.
 It consists of different units which satisfy the architecture requirements.
 Each unit is responsible for a particular task and has its own behavior.
 Communication between view and view model is implemented using the observer pattern.